Polyrom/python-project-lvl2/README.md

 # Gendiff

-#### Command line utility to get fast and nicely-formatted difference between two json or yaml files
+#### Command line utility to get fast and nicely-formatted difference between two json or yaml files of any complexity

 ## Quick start